 Each gram of cream contains 0.1% w/w estrone.
 Nonmedicinal ingredients: arlacel 165, isopropyl myristate, methyl paraben, mineral oil, Peg 40 stearate, propyl paraben, sorbitan monostearate, stearic acid, and water.

 How should I use this medication?

 The dose of this medication is individualized to the person using the cream.
 The lowest dose that will treat the symptoms should be used.

-The recommended adult dose of estrone vaginal cream ranges from 2 g to 4 g of cream daily.
+The recommended adult dose of estrone vaginal cream ranges from 0.5 g to 4 g of cream daily.
 The cream is inserted into the vagina using the applicator provided.
 The cream is usually used on a regular cycle, with 3 weeks of use followed by 1 week off.
-Sometimes the cream is used continuously.
+Sometimes the cream is used continuously – in these cases, the lowest dose that controls symptoms should be used.
 Follow your doctor’s instructions.
 Treatment should be stopped as soon as possible because estrone vaginal cream is intended only for short-term use.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 To use the applicator, remove the cap of the tube of cream and screw the nozzle end of the applicator onto the tube.
 Squeeze the cream until it reaches the mark that indicates the dose prescribed by your doctor.
 Unscrew the applicator from the tube, place it into the opening of the vagina, and gently press the plunger to release the medication.
 Clean the applicator by pulling the plunger out from the barrel and washing it with mild soap and warm water.